mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 app.Run();
 ```

 We are now constructing a web application.
-Where does `WebApplication` come from?
-It belongs to `Microsoft.Asp.Net.Core.Builder`.
+Where does the `WebApplication` object come from?
+It belongs to the `Microsoft.AspNetCore.Builder` namespace.

 We could run this app, but it'll be kind of boring because there are no endpoints.
 Let's add an endpoint to make this complete: